 Time in the market is paramount.
-The longer your savings are invested, the larger your portfolio may be in retirement.
+The sooner you can get your money saved and invested, the better off you'll be in retirement.
 When saving, be sure to make all your desired contributions by December 31st, when eligibility ends.
-The 2022 annual contribution limit is \$20,500, paired with an additional \$6,500 catch-up contribution for individuals over the age of 50.
+The 2023 annual contribution limit for your 401(k) is \$22,500, paired with an additional \$7,500 catch-up contribution for individuals over the age of 50.

 If hitting those maximum limits isn't in your budget this year, consider pushing any extra income from a year-end bonus toward your 401(k).
-If there were adjustments and changes to your income, consider reflecting those in your retirement plan contributions.
-Higher income should often lead to higher saving rates.
+If you received a raise, try to increase the percentage of your salary that you contribute to your 401(k) for next year.
+This can stave off a lifestyle creep, helping you increase savings rather than expenditures.

-2. Complete Roth Conversions
+2. Roth Conversions

-Whether a Roth conversion is right for you depends on several different factors, but the potential long-term benefits make it something worth revisiting each year.
-Any amount converted from a traditional IRA to a Roth IRA counts towards ordinary income.
-Consider taking advantage of a year when you have lower taxable income by utilizing a Roth conversation to lock in those low tax rates.
+Whether a Roth conversion is right for you depends on several different factors, but the potential long-term benefits make it something worth visiting each year.
+Any amount converted from a Traditional Individual Retirement Account (IRA) to a Roth IRA counts towards ordinary income.
+Therefore, consider taking advantage of a year when you have lower taxable income by utilizing a Roth conversation to lock in low tax rates.
 This will allow you to enjoy tax-free growth and tax-free withdrawals on the converted amount later in retirement.
-Also, unlike other traditional retirement accounts, Roth IRAs are not subject to required minimum distributions.
+Also, unlike other Traditional retirement accounts, Roth IRAs are not subject to required minimum distributions.

-3. Required Minimum Distributions (RMD)
+3. Required Minimum Distributions (RMDs)

 There are two ways one might be subject to an RMD.
-The first and most common is that they have reached age 72 and must now begin withdrawals from qualified retirement accounts.
-The second is where an individual has inherited a retirement account before 2020 (these rules changed after 2019) and therefore must also take distributions regardless of age.
+The first and most common is that they have reached age 73 and must now begin withdrawals from qualified retirement accounts.
+The second is where a non-spousal beneficiary has inherited a retirement account and therefore must take distributions regardless of age.
+However, there are some special exceptions to this rule that you may want to dig into.
 The IRS requires that a specific dollar amount be withdrawn before the end of each calendar year.
 If this is not done, steep penalties are applied.

 The end of the year is a great time to finalize a strategy for distributing these assets.
-Make sure you're electing appropriate withholding amounts and have a plan for how the RMD will be distributed.
+Make sure you're electing appropriate withholding amounts and have a plan for how the RMD will be withdrawn.
 You'll have to decide if your withdrawals should be deposited in your bank account or allocated to a separate investment account.
 There are also unique charitable strategies that can be utilized and it's important to understand those before distributing from your retirement accounts.